Wsiegenthaler/sobol-rs/README.md

 ## Initialization Values

 Initialization values (aka "parameters") supporting up to 21,201 dimensions are provided courtesy of Stephen Joe and Frances Kuo ([source](http://web.maths.unsw.edu.au/~fkuo/sobol)) and are accessible via `sobol::params::JoeKuoD6`.
-Custom values can be used by implementing the `sobol::params::SobolParams` trait.
+Custom initialization values can be used by implementing the `sobol::SobolParams` trait.

 If used, the provided `JoeKuoD6` params are embedded into your project by Rust.
 To minimize the the size of your binary, `JoeKuoD6` provides three parameter sets depending on the maximum dimensionality of your sequence: